Apply for school transport

 If they live more than 3 miles from their education placement, this would be by public transport, where available.
 In some circumstances, we will provide support in order to help the young person to travel independently or if necessary, provide a transport service to ensure that the young person is able to attend their education placement.

-Transport assistance will be provided to the nearest suitable educational establishment where the chosen programme of study is offered.
-For young people with an EHCP, this will be the placement named on the EHCP, as long as this is the nearest suitable placement.
+Transport assistance will be provided to the nearest suitable educational establishment where the chosen programme of study is offered for the start and the end of an educational establishment’s day.
+For young people with an EHCP, this will be the placement named on the EHCP, if this is the nearest suitable placement.
 If parents have requested an alternative placement which is not the nearest, transport will not be provided.

 For more information please view our Post-16 Transport Policy (PDF).